 Why You Need a Braking System for Your TOAD

-At the very minimum, your towed vehicle should have a system that will apply the brakes in the event that it becomes separated from your towing vehicle, called a breakaway system.
+At the very minimum, your towed vehicle should have a system that will apply the brakes in the event that it becomes separated from your towing vehicle.
+This is often called a breakaway system.
 Virtually every state requires towed vehicles to have a braking system installed.
 The rules around the minimum weight of the vehicle required to have braking can vary from state to state.
-If you are planning on traveling all around the country, you should plan to be covered in the strictest state you travel through, not just the state you are from.
+If you are planning on traveling all around the country, you should plan to be covered in the strictest state you travel through.
+Not just the state you are from.

 Types of Braking Systems